MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 Display labels from presets in the tag form editor.
 Default: _on_.

-### Show camera action

-Show a camera button on the main display (if a camera app is present).
-Default: _on_.

-### Camera app

-Select the camera app to use.
-If your, installed, camera app is not listed, please report this and we will add it to the list.
-Unluckily google does not allow to automatically determine installed camera apps outside of pre-installed ones.
-Default: _System default_.

-### Use the MediaStore

-Additionally use Androids MediaStore for accessing photos.
-This will add all photographs in JPEG format found via the MediaStore that contain coordinates in their EXIF data to the photo layer.
-Default: _off_.

-### Add images to the MediaStore

-Add images recorded via the camera button (see above) to Androids MediaStore.
-This potentially makes managing the images from an external app easier.
-Default: _off_.

 ### Follow location button layout

 Change the side of the display the "Follow location" button is positioned on or remove it completely.
 Default: _lefthand side_.